R5Reloaded-ReMap/Docs/tutorials/publishing-remap.md

 		}
 ```
 ![Playlist](/Resources/Tutorials/publishing/08_playlist.png)
-11. Change the first line to the one you used in step 8 and the value of the `name` to something that makes sense for your map;
+11. Change the first line to the one you used in step 8, the value of the `name` to something that makes sense for your map and swap the map names to the ones allowed to be used by your map;
 12. Create a [GitHub account](https://github.com/signup) if you don't have one;
 13. Go to the Flowstate Script repository to [fork it](https://github.com/ColombianGuy/r5_flowstate/fork);
 14. Deselect the `Copy the r5_flowstate branch only` option and click on `create fork`;